Carvin & Ivan

 Carvin & Ivan are a production duo from Philadelphia consisting of producers and songwriters Ivan "Orthodox" Barias and Carvin "Ransum" Haggins.
 Initially starting out as solo hip hop artists, Haggins and Barias moved into production and songwriting.
-They have written and produced songs for Jazmine Sullivan, Jill Scott, Musiq Soulchild, Justin Timberlake, Mario, Chris Brown, Ledisi, Raheem DeVaughn, Keyshia Cole, Jaheim, Estelle, Floetry, Skillz, Ace Hood, Rick Ross and others.
+They have written and produced songs for Jazmine Sullivan, Jill Scott, Faith Evans, Musiq Soulchild, Justin Timberlake, Mario, Chris Brown, Ledisi, Raheem DeVaughn, Keyshia Cole, Jaheim, Estelle, Floetry, Skillz, Ace Hood, Rick Ross and others.

 They are notable for introducing Musiq Soulchild to the world and giving him his staple sound.
 They are responsible for writing and producing the vast majority of Musiq's more popular charted singles such as "Just Friends (Sunny)", "Halfcrazy", "Dontchange", "B.U.D.D.Y.", "Teachme" and others.

 Ivan currently serves on the board of governors and is the president of the Philadelphia Chapter of The Recording Academy.
 On February 1, 2011, Carvin & Ivan became creative ambassadors for the city of Philadelphia as a part of Greater Philadelphia Tourism Marketing Corporation's Philly 360°.

 Early years and history

-Carvin & Ivan met in the mid 1990s at A Touch Of Jazz, a recording studio in Philadelphia owned by DJ Jazzy Jeff.
+Carvin & Ivan met in the mid-1990s at A Touch Of Jazz, a recording studio in Philadelphia owned by DJ Jazzy Jeff.

 In 2011, Ivan was selected as an ambassador of the Philadelphia 76ers community program La Liga del Barrio.